When you’re choosing between

 Use switch for reducers and enum dispatch

-Reducer functions (Redux-style) are classic switch territory: you inspect a single action.type and return the next state.
+Reducer functions (Redux-style) are classic switch territory: inspect a single action.type and return the next state.
 Using an enum for action types improves type safety:

 enum CartActionType {